This post was originally published on Jan. 14, 2019, and was updated on April 28, 2020.

 How to start a service business on the cheap

-Purchase a domain name and a website.
+- A domain name and a website.

-Get some business cards.
+- Some business cards.

 Note: Price estimates are on-target at the time of this writing but, of course, are subject to change.

 If you’re reading this on your laptop, you can skip this step.
-Drop some dough on a fancy dinner and keep the rest for the other items in this article.

 No matter what service business you’re getting into, you need a computer that offers internet access and a full, fast keyboard.
 This is why I don’t recommend an iPad and a Bluetooth keyboard.
 I’ve tried functioning this way, and it’s very slow going.